Hurricane Beryl maps show path and landfall forecast

 Where is Hurricane Beryl headed?

-As of 11:35 a.m.
-ET on Sunday, Beryl was located about 350 miles east-southeast of Barbados with maximum sustained winds of 130 mph and was moving west at 21 mph.
+As of 2 p.m.
+ET, Beryl was located about 310 miles east-southeast of Barbados with maximum sustained winds of 130 mph and was moving west at 21 mph.

+Hurricane warnings are already in effect in Barbados, St. Lucia, Grenada, St. Vincent and the Grenadines and Tobago.
+Tropical storm warnings are in effect for Martinique, while a tropical storm watch is in effect in Dominica and Trinidad.

 Beryl's center was forecast to pass about 26 miles south of Barbados, Sabu Best, director of the island's meteorological service, told the AP.